 The Business Innovation Group (BIG) at the Georgia Southern University Parker College of Business is committed to developing a vibrant entrepreneurship and innovation ecosystem.
 At BIG, our focus is to provide our students with the skills and training necessary to understand business principles, to experience how businesses operate, and to successfully launch a new business enterprise.
-BIG includes the Bureau of Business Research and Economic Development (BBRED), Center for Entrepreneurial Learning and Leadership (CELL) and the Small Business Development Center (SBDC).
+BIG includes the Center for Business Analytics and Economic Research (CBAER), Center for Entrepreneurial Learning and Leadership (CELL) and the Small Business Development Center (SBDC).

 The Center for Business Analytics and Economics Research (CBAER) is a division of the Parker College of Business at Georgia Southern University.
 CBAER plays a vital role as a campus leader in economic development outreach in the 58-county region served by Georgia Southern University.
 CBAER serves as an essential link between the local, state, national and international business communities and the intellectual and creative resources of the University and the Parker College of Business.

 The Center for Entrepreneurial Learning and Leadership (CELL) is a new and developing center for entrepreneurship started at Georgia Southern University in 2008, and it seeks to “contribute to the economic and social well-being of Statesboro-Bulloch County and surrounding counties through entrepreneurship education and venture creation.”

 The Georgia Small Business Development Center (SBDC) enhances the economic well-being of Georgians by providing a wide range of educational services for small business owners and aspiring entrepreneurs.

 The Southern Center for Logistics and Intermodal Transportation is housed in Georgia Southern University’s Parker College of Business.
 Created in 1992 at the request of area industry leaders, the Center serves as a bridge between the logistics-related resources of the University and the business community engaged in logistics activities.